Solenoidal attractors with bounded combinatorics are shy: Introduction.

+The precise statement is given in Section \ref{hypsection}.
 Lyubich\cite{lyu} proved the hyperbolicity of the omega-limit set in the unimodal case using the so-called Small Orbits Theorem.
 We use a different approach, reducing the study of the hyperbolicity of $\Omega$ to the study of the existence and regularity of solutions for a certain linear cohomological equation.
 This new method allows us to deal only with real-analytic maps and its complex analytic extensions.

+The relationship between renormalization and cohomological equations appears in many contexts, as for instance in the study of rigidity of circle diffeomorphisms and generalized interval exchange transformations.
+Closer to our setting we have the introduction by Lyubich \cite{lyu} of the concept of horizontal direction in the study of the renormalization operator for unimodal maps and the study of the hyperbolicity of the fixed point of the action of a pseudo-Anosov map on certain character variety by Kapovich \cite{kapo}.

-Using the universality property proved in \cite{sm2} one can prove that $F$ belongs to the stable lamination of $\Omega$.
-The final ingredient is a very recent result on partially hyperbolic invariant sets on Banach spaces \cite{sm5}, that will allows us to conclude that a generic real-analytic finite-dimensional family of real-analytic multimodal maps intercepts the stable lamination of $\Omega$ on a subset with zero Lebesgue measure.
+The final ingredient is a very recent result on partially hyperbolic invariant sets on Banach spaces \cite{sm5}.
+The result we use is, roughly speaking, the following (see \cite[Theorem 1]{sm5}).
+Suppose that a ``regular" real-analytic operator $\mathcal{R}$ has a hyperbolic set $\Omega$, and its stable lamination $W^s(\Omega)$ satisfies the ``Transversal Empty Interior property": every regular manifold $M$ that is transversal to $W^s(\Omega)$ intersects $W^s(\Omega)$ in a subset of empty interior (in the topology of $M$).
+Then a generic real-analytic finite-dimensional family intersects $W^s(\Omega)$ on a subset with zero Lebesgue measure.
 This will give us our main result.

-The relationship between renormalization and cohomological equations appears in many contexts, as for instance in the study of rigidity of circle difeomorphisms and generalized interval exchange transformations.
-Closer to our setting we have the introduction by Lyubich \cite{lyu} of the concept of horizontal direction in the study of the renormalization operator for unimodal maps and the study of the hyperbolicity of the fixed point of the action of a pseudo-Anosov map on certain character variety by Kapovich \cite{kapo}.
+The Transversal Empty Interior property for the renormalization operator (see Corollary \ref{tei}) is closely related with the fact that maps $F$ that are infinitely renormalizable with bounded combinatorics can be approximated by hyperbolic maps.

 Some of the most classical families of one-dimensional dynamical systems are families of polynomials.
 The {\it cubic family} is the two parameter family

 The critical points of $f_{a,b}$ are $a,-a$.
 We also have \\